Our Action Group

-David is Executive Director of the Dementia Alliance for Culture and Ethnicity (www.demace.com ) a UK social enterprise developed by local and national voluntary organisations working with dementia and is an independent writer and researcher on dementia support and services for black, Asian and minority ethnic communities with a number of journal publications of the issues.
+David is Executive Director of the Dementia Alliance for Culture and Ethnicity (www.demace.com ), a UK social enterprise developed by local and national voluntary organisations working with dementia and is an independent writer and researcher on dementia support and services for Black, Asian and minority ethnic communities with several journal publications of the issues.

 Cherron Inko-Tariah MBE

 Cherron Inko-Tariah MBE is an author, consultant, facilitator and coach.
 She is a former civil servant and has undertaken leadership roles in various policy and strategic positions across Whitehall, including working with Ministers and Permanent Secretaries.
 In 2012, after publishing her book: The Incredible Power of Staff Networks, Cherron founded The Power of Staff Networks consultancy where she provides a wide range of services.
 She is passionate about staff networks and the positive impact these can have on the individual and the organisation.

 Cherron is also a Non-Executive Director at Homerton University Hospital, an associate consultant for PDT Global and, advisory friend to the Institute of Equality and Diversity Professionals.
 In 2011, Cherron received an MBE for her services to HM Government and for her work in the faith community with young people.
 In 2019, Cherron won Woman of the Community category of the Wise Women Awards.

 Cheryl Cole is the Editor of DiversityQ and has worked for GSK, The Birmingham Post, Investment Week and Bloomberg.

 Cheryl is an award-winning and innovative journalist and editor with over 20 years experience in implementing effective communication and publishing strategies.